 Designed for students competing in intercollegiate volleyball competition.
 Advanced technique and strategies required for competition are required as well as the aerobic and anaerobic conditioning required to participate at a high level of athletic competition.
 This course may be taken 3 times.
+Students may apply intercollegiate activities to General Education requirements for graduations.
+UC credit limitations.
+See counselor.
 Lecture & lab.
 Optional pass/no pass grade.
 Students may apply intercollegiate activities to General Education requirements for graduation.
 UC credit limitations.
 See counselor.
 Transferable to CSU; UC.

-Football Techniques, Advanced
+PHYSICAL EDUCATION G280 - 3 Units Football Techniques, Advanced